OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 The following open options are available.

 -  .. oo:: Height
-      :choices: First, Lower, Highest
+      :choices: First, Lowest, Highest

-      Sets which of the possible heights for each point is read: the *first*, the *highest* or the *lowest* one.
-It only applies to MiraMon multi-height layers.
+      Sets which of the possible heights for each vertex is read: the *first*, the *lowest* or the *highest* one.
+It only applies to MiraMon multi-height layers, where the same X,Y vertex can have more than one Z.

 -  .. oo:: iMultiRecord
       :choices: 1, 2, ..., Last, JSON

-      In case of fields of type List, if output driver can not support them, user can select which one wants to keep: *Height=1* for first, *Height=2* for second, etc and *Height=last* for the last element of the list.
+      In case of fields of type List, if the output driver can not support them, user can select which one wants to keep: *iMultiRecord=1* for first, *iMultiRecord=2* for second, etc and *iMultiRecord=last* for the last element of the list.
-      *Height=JSON* option converts the list in a single value in JSON format.
+      *iMultiRecord=JSON* option converts the list in a single value in JSON format.
       If not specified, all elements of the list will be translated by default.

 -  .. oo:: MemoryRatio